Photo by El Nariz / Shutterstock.com

-For a limited time, if you file a 1040A or 1040EZ form and make less than $100,000 a year, you may be able to prepare and file your taxes for free using the company’s AbsoluteZero service.
-If you qualify, that $0 price tag includes filing a state tax return.
+If you file a 1040A or 1040EZ form and make less than $100,000 a year, you may be able to prepare and file your federal taxes for free.

 TurboTax offers a lot of other options, as well, depending on your tax situation.
-Regular prices range from $59.99 – $179.99 for federal returns, although coupons and sales are regularly offered.
+Regular prices range from $59.99 to $179.99 for federal returns, although coupons and sales are regularly offered.